 Due to compression, JPEG files take up only a few megabytes of space.
-Due to its smaller size, websites use .jpeg images in their pages.
+Due to its smaller size, websites use .jpeg images on their pages.

 The only difference between JPEG and JPG, if at all, you can call it that is the number of characters used.
-JPG still exists because earlier versions of Windows/DOS systems required a three letter extension for file names.
+JPG still exists because earlier versions of Windows/DOS systems required a three-letter extension for file names.
 Hence, .jpeg was shortened to .jpg.
-Now, Windows supports extension with four characters.
+Now, Windows supports an extension with four characters.
 Hence, you can open .jpeg files on Windows.

 Unix and Mac systems did not have this limitation of characters.
 They continued to use the .jpeg format.

-Additional Info: While editing or while performing any task on your PC or Mac, if your JPG or JPEG files get deleted or lost permanently, then you can use Remo Recover software to restore deleted JPG files on all Windows (including the latest Windows 10, and earlier versions), and macOS (including the latest macOS High Sierra, Sierra, and earlier versions too).
-The software recovers JPEG and JPG files along with other media file formats including BMP, GIF, TIFF, RAW, NEF, CRW, CR2, PNG, DNG, and much more in a hassle-free way.
+Additional Info: While editing or while performing any task on your PC or Mac, if your JPG or JPEG files get deleted or lost permanently, then you can use Remo Recover software to restore deleted JPG files on all Windows (including the latest Windows 11, and earlier versions), and macOS (including the latest macOS High Sierra, Sierra, and earlier versions too).
+The software recovers all image files along with other media file formats including BMP, GIF, TIFF, RAF, NEF, CRW, CR2, PNG, DNG, and much more in a hassle-free way.
 The trial version of the software is available for free download.

 Although it doesn’t matter whether any image file format, there might be times you might have to convert the outdated .jpg file extension to .jpeg.
 Let’s take a look at the most common ways.

 Method 1: Change the Image File Type using Windows Paint